Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/snippets/pivot_sign_code_demo.md

-We use the same matrices as in the [Pivots section](../class_and_standalone_functions_2.md#pivots), and call the pivots method and check if they positive definite:
+We use the same matrices as in the [Pivots section](../class_and_standalone_functions_2.md#pivots), and call the pivots method and check if they're positive definite:

 {% highlight python %}
 import linalg as la